-I sit at Mama’s Home Dishes Restaurant staring at my plate of pilau and beef gravy with kachumbari and avocado on the side.
+I sit at Mama’s Home Lunch Restaurant staring at my plate of pilau and beef gravy with kachumbari and avocado on the side.
 The aromas from my plate and from the other foods in the restaurant do not tantalise me anymore.
 I have completely lost my appetite and as I stare at my plate, I see a mound of poison.
 A mountain of instant demise.
 The angel of death himself might as well be seated on my plate, sighing contentedly as he knows that I am already within his clutches.

-And no. I am not unwell.
-I did in fact come in with a huge appetite as this is one of my favourite restaurants with the best African dishes in town.
+And no. I am not unwell and did in fact come in with a huge appetite as this is one of my favourite restaurants with the best African dishes in town.
 I had been invited for lunch by a client, a swanky Nairobi lady, to celebrate the conclusion of a business deal.
 The client was accompanied by her business partner, another swanky piece.
 My client had suggested the restaurant and, being one of my favourites, I did not object.

-Immediately we sat down, the waiter appeared with a menu and I made my order with no more than a cursory glance at it.
+Immediately we sat down, the waiter appeared with a lunch menu and I made my order with no more than a cursory glance at it.

 “It is a meal I have eaten before,” I assured the ladies.
 “And it is the best pilau in town.”